Compare Small Business Loans

 - Mail: Internal Revenue Service, Attn: EIN Operation, Cincinnati, OH 45999

-If you're an international applicant and don't have a legal residence in the U.S., you can apply for an EIN via one of these methods:
+If you're an international applicant and don't have a legal residence or place of business in the U.S., you can apply for an EIN by one of these methods:

 - Fax: (855) 215-1627 if within the U.S., or (304) 707-9471 if outside the U.S.

 If you call to request an EIN, fill out an SS-4 form ahead of time to have your answers prepared for the questions the agent will ask.
-If you're filing via fax or mail, the SS-4 form will be the form you send in.
-These methods take much longer than applying online — while faxing can result in an EIN within three days, mailed applications can take four weeks to process.
+If you're filing via fax or mail, complete Form SS-4 and mail or fax it to the IRS.
+These methods take much longer than applying online — while faxing can result in an EIN within four business days, mailed applications can take at least four weeks to process.

 Once you receive your EIN, make sure to keep it somewhere safe.
 It's unlikely that you’ll use an EIN as frequently as something like an SSN, so it's easy to forget.
-However, since your EIN is your business's tax ID, you’ll need it handy anytime you’re dealing with tax documents, and applying for certain financial accounts or business licenses.
+However, since your EIN is your business's tax ID, you’ll need it handy when dealing with taxes and applying for certain financial accounts or business licenses.

 Does my business need an EIN?

-Businesses of all types are allowed to apply for an EIN.
+Businesses of all types are able to apply for an EIN.
 However, the IRS requires certain businesses to have one.
 If you answer yes to any of the following, you'll need an EIN:

 - Does your business have employees?

-- Is your business taxed as a partnership or corporation?
+- Do you operate your business as a partnership or corporation?

 - Does your business withhold taxes on non-wage income paid to a nonresident alien?